Robobench/tacklebox/README.md

 Try it by doing the following:

 ```
-python tackle.py --image=robobench/ubuntu-trusty-mesautils
+python tackle.py component-demo
-$glxinfo | grep "direct rendering"
-direct rendering: Yes
 ```

-This test case demonstrates that the container is correctly configured to access the hosts' gl capabilities.
+This test case demonstrates that the container is correctly configured to access the hosts' gl capabilities using the vanilla ubuntu:trusty image, without installing X or the GL driver explicitly in the container!